BrianShan974/AL-Chemistry-PeerTutor/README.md

 # AL-Chemistry-PeerTutor
-A repository where you find all of the references and mind maps in mu videos.
+A repository where you find all of the references and mind maps in my videos.